About

 Nouns:

-In my work life, I’m a writer, researcher, and community lead with longstanding ties to UX and design; I’ve mostly worked in journalism, publishing, and tech, the latter of which also let me work with clients in government, basic science, and the cultural/museum world.
-In my non-work life, I am a bad gardener and a big fan of well-run Neolithic excavations.
+In my work life, I’m a writer, researcher, and network tinkerer with longstanding ties to UX and design; I’ve mostly worked in journalism, publishing, and tech, the latter of which also let me work with clients in government, basic science, and the cultural/museum world.
+I recently launched a tiny studio, wreckage/salvage, to house and usefully shape my work on networks and governance.
+If you’re interested in this stuff, please join me there!

 Verbs:

 I build things that help; I synthesize and help people understand complex data and ideas; I lead teams and projects over weird terrain; I try to leave things better than I found them.
 After decades in NYC and Portland, I live on the North Oregon Coast near a tsunami evacuation meeting point.
-We’re inland enough to have shelter from storms, but in the winter when the seas get high we can hear them roaring.

 Projects & work